PcNm/DYNALOAD/README.md

 #define DYNALOAD_IMPLEMENTATION
 #include "DYNALOAD.H"
 ```
-For more documentation, check out the header file.
+For more documentation, check out the header file and the sample.
 <br><br>
 *That's
 all!
 Enjoy the dynamic library loader.*